Alzheimer’s Disease Caregiver Support Initiative

 Caregiver support groups are designed to provide emotional support, information, resources, and a platform for caregivers to share strategies and lessons learned with other caregivers of persons with AD/D. Support groups are designed to meet the specific needs of the communities to be served in the six-county area, including cultural and language issues, and the time of day the groups are offered.
-A variety of in-person and virtual support groups are available throughout the six-county area to create opportunities for caregivers, family members, and their loved ones with AD/D.
+A variety of in-person and virtual support groups are available throughout the six-county area, in collaboration with the Alzheimer’s Association of Northeastern New York, to create opportunities for caregivers, family members, and their loved ones with AD/D.

 Training & Education Programs

-Training and education programs provide necessary knowledge and information to enable the caregiver to navigate through the progression of AD/D. These programs deliver education and training on a range of subjects to better prepare the caregiver for his/her caregiving role.
-Examples of topics include AD/D and its progression, behavior management strategies and interventions, coping skills, resource availability, and caregiver wellness.
+The Caregiver Support Initiative has partnered with the Alzheimer’s Association of Northeastern New York to provide training and education programs, providing necessary knowledge and information to enable the caregiver to navigate through the progression of AD/D. These programs deliver education and training on a range of subjects to better prepare the caregiver for his/her caregiving role.
 A variety of in-person and/or virtual education and training programs are available throughout the six-county area to create opportunities for caregivers.